RenderKit/embree/doc/src/api.md

 index.
 The user has to provide a user data pointer, bounding function as well as user defined intersect and occluded functions to create a set of user geometries.
-The user geometry to process is specified by passing its user data pointer and index to each invokation of the bounding, intersect, and occluded function.
+The user geometry to process is specified by passing its user data pointer and index to each invocation of the bounding, intersect, and occluded function.
 The bounding function is used to query the bounds of each user geometry.
 When performing ray queries, Embree will invoke the user intersect (and occluded) functions to test rays for